brianMunyao/reflekt/README.md

 3. **Set up environment variables:**

    Create a `.env` file in the `backend` folder and add the following variables:
-   Copy the values in the .ev.example file and update with the correct values for your environment
+   Copy the values in the .env.example file and update with the correct values for your environment

 5. **Run database migrations:**